By: Lenny K Photography

 Let yourself write every horrible thing that rises up.
 It doesn’t matter if it’ s legible, or crazed, or really mean, or something you can’t believe you actually wrote.
 Nobody else is going to read it (of course do rip it all up afterwards!).

 Cognitive behavioural therapy (CBT) is a an evidence-based psychotherapy that helps with depression and anxiety.
 At its core are tools that work to train the brain away from negative thinking.

-[You can try CBT no matter where you are in the world by booking a qualified Skype therapist on our sister site, harleytherapy.com.]
+[You can try CBT no matter where you are in the world by booking a qualified online therapist on our sister site, harleytherapy.com.]

 One such CBT tool is a ‘thought chart’.
 By repeatedly tracking and questioning your thoughts, you train your brain to find better thoughts (try it now by reading our article “Balanced Thinking and CBT“).